Schedule

 Resources | |

 Notes | Homework: Identify at least 3 places outside of UConn where you could apply to get funding that would support research you are planning, or the type of organization you’d like to work for.
-(This list might be a good place to start, but notice that it is out of date.)
 For each, determine the due date, how much money you can ask for, and look over the grant requirements. |

 Presenters | Mark Urban, Sarah Knutie |